18F/18f.gsa.gov/pages/what-we-deliver.md

 title: What we deliver
 permalink: /what-we-deliver/
 layout: primary
-lead: Websites, applications, and strategies that help agencies provide excellent value to the public.
+lead: Strategies, services, and products that help agencies provide excellent value to the public.
 content_wide: true
 content_focus: false
 redirect_from: